CERT/CC

 PAGER

-The applications that support paging their output will use the value in this environment variable when SILK_PAGER is not set.
+The applications that support paging their output use the value in this environment variable when the SILK_PAGER environment variable is not set and the application's --pager switch is not used.

 PYTHONPATH